 Ask A Lot of Questions

 At the Meet & Greet, don’t just ask about schedules, really try to get to know your canine guest.
 Ask a lot of questions about the dog’s history, habits, likes and dislikes.
 The more interest you show in getting to know their dog.
 Pro tip–it’s a good idea to bring a notepad and a pen to jot down quick notes.

 Provide Extra References

-Your clients have read your testimonials, but you can help them feel more comfortable with you by providing them with with personal references that new clients can contact.
-Ask previous clients (or other people who can attest to your pet care abilities) how they would feel about providing their phone number and being a reference for you.
+Pet owners will have read your testimonials, but you can help them feel more comfortable with you by providing them with with personal references that they can contact.
+Ask previous bookings (or other people who can attest to your pet care abilities) how they would feel about providing their phone number and being a reference for you.
 This can help people who are new to Rover feel more comfortable, and is a nice gesture on your part.

 Send a Follow Up

-After the Meet & Greet, it’s a great idea to send a follow up message to your clients letting them know you enjoyed meeting them and their dog.
+After the Meet & Greet, it’s a great idea to send a follow up message to let them know you enjoyed meeting them and their dog.
 Make sure to include details like the dog’s name, showing that you paid a lot of attention and that you’re already treating them like part of the family.
 Here’s an example follow up note for inspiration:

-By putting in a little extra effort, you can make a huge impression on your clients, and put their minds at ease when they’re thinking about finalizing a booking.
-These quick tips will help your clients feel more comfortable, and you’ll gain a stellar reputation along the way.
+By putting in a little extra effort, you can make a huge impression on pet owner, and put their minds at ease when they’re thinking about finalising a booking.
+These quick tips will help pet owners feel more comfortable, and you’ll gain a stellar reputation along the way.